← Back

 On many small business sites, the picture looks different.
 Form data travelling over plain HTTP.
 Submissions sitting in an unencrypted database.
 Customer email addresses visible in URL parameters.
 Admin panels accessible at /wp-admin with default credentials still in place.

 With the Australian Privacy Act removing the small business exemption from July 2026, how you handle customer data is a legal requirement.
 Penalties for mishandling personal information can reach $2.5 million for individuals and $50 million for companies.
+For a wider view of what an owned, properly built web presence does for an established business, the case for owning your presence covers the ground beyond security.

 The Essential Eight and Australian Compliance